July is Disability Pride Month!

-Disability Pride Month is celebrated annually in July, the month that The Americans with Disabilities Act was signed in 1990.
+Disability Pride Month is celebrated every July in honor of the month that The Americans with Disabilities Act was signed in 1990.
 Disability Pride Month is a time for all disabled people to unapologetically celebrate our bodies as they are.
 Whether you are disabled or an ally, Disability Pride Month is full of so much to celebrate.

 Is there a Disability Pride flag?

 In 2019, Ann Magill designed the Disability Pride flag, but because of its recent creation, it is not yet widely used by the community.